 Yandiwanba (Yan-dee-wan-ba) means ‘to go from below to above’, ‘from the ground to a higher place, or way way above’, in the Yagarabul language.
 The name was provided by Gaja (Elder) Aunty Kerry Charlton.

-Figure 1: General design of the facility, front view
+Figure 1: Front view of the facility

 The lunar testbed area of the facility has the following specifications and capabilities:

-- Note aspects such as particle size distribution, soil composition as well as optical properties have been considered, while keeping the material safe to operate around without the requirement of wearing complete PPE)
+- 19m x 11.4m rectangular yard filled with lunar regolith simulant (particle size distribution, soil composition as well as optical properties have been considered, while keeping the material safe to operate around).

 - Overhead gantry crane covering the whole testbed area.